dwp/dataworks-admin-utils/README.md

 1. Uncomment the line with `taint` command.
 1. Aviator and run.
 1. When done, reset to HEAD of master branch and aviator in so that `taint` command is commented out in Concourse.

+### Pipelines ending `*-emr-admin`

+Administrative jobs for the data products have been collated into the utility team to permit the removal of aviator privileges.
+These can be used to stop and start specified EMR clusters.

+You can update one of these pipeline using this:

+* `make update-<PIPELINE-NAME>-emr-admin-pipeline`

+You can also pause or unpause the pipeline:

+* `make pause-<PIPELINE-NAME>-emr-admin-pipeline`
+* `make unpause-<PIPELINE-NAME>-emr-admin-pipeline`

+To use:
+1. Follow steps 1 to 3 in the `Installing as a concourse pipeline` section above
+1. Add the required variables to your local file as per defined in the jobs `.yml` files
+1. Aviator your changes using `make update-<PIPELINE-NAME>-emr-admin-pipeline`
+1. Browse to the concourse UI for your pipeline and run the job for the environment of your choice